diamantis-rafail-papadam/SoC-InitialPlacement-NN/README.md

 - For a smaller version of the datasets, of size 100,000 each, you shall download zip files from the "SMALL" folder.

 > Note that "DEFAULT_DROID4_500000.zip" did not fit in the 15GB of free google drive space.
-> Therefore "DEFAULT_DROID4_100000.zip" was added, even in the "LARGE" folder.
+> Therefore "DEFAULT_DROID4_100000.zip" was added, in the "LARGE" folder as well.
 > It shall be uploaded proprely once the availability of more space in the cloud is secured.

 Steps to execute the code: